COVID-19 Frequently Asked Questions

 Is San Diego County Probation suspending visitations of youth in

-- All visitors entering the facility will be required to adhere to all pandemic protocol including hand sanitization, the wearing of a facial covering (mask) and temperature checks or visits will be canceled.
+- All visitors entering the facility will be required to adhere to all pandemic protocols including, but not limited to, hand sanitization, the wearing of a facial covering (mask), and a temperature check.
+Any failure to comply with the required facility protocols will result in a visitation cancellation.

 - Visitors should arrive 15 minutes in advance of the scheduled visitation time to check in.